 Unprecedented Economic Challenges Create Barriers for Nonprofit Organizations

+Social distancing practices have forced nonprofits to reinvent their methods of raising awareness, as well as their fundraising efforts in order to reach new audiences and drive the critical donations needed to operate and grow.
 In today's digital world, influencer marketing is becoming an increasingly beneficial strategy to reach new generations of donors on a global scale.
-However, the process of building the right partnership is both arduous and time consuming.
-Representatives of nonprofit organizations are often required to manually look for influencers and sponsorship partners -- a process that may lead to rejection emails or no response at all.
-Further to this, nonprofits also face challenges when searching for influencers who appeal to niche audiences, making it difficult to target calls to action at the right audience for the cause.
+However, the process of building the right partnership is both arduous and time-consuming, and representatives of nonprofit organizations are often required to manually search for influencers and sponsorship partners.
+The current mechanisms often lead to rejection emails, or no response at all.
+Compounding complexity are the challenges faced when organizations are searching for niche-appropriate influencers.
+This makes it difficult to target calls to action to the right audience for the cause.

 Leveraging Optimized Social Popularity to Help Nonprofits Adapt to a Changing Landscape of Patron Engagement

 Cloutvocate is an AWS-powered platform designed for nonprofit organizations to connect with the right partners to augment campaign awareness and drive the vital donations needed to operate and grow.
 This matchmaking platform has been designed to bridge existing gaps between non-profits, donors, and the influencers that facilitate engagement.
 Recognizing where friction exists in the current nonprofit-influencer business model, our team has created a platform that integrates a corporate sponsorship component to funnel more revenue into a nonprofit’s cause, incentivize influencers, and align corporations with well-matched social causes and coveted audiences.